 For students with cardiovascular limitations, there is a comprehensive exercise and nutrition-based program offered in conjunction with Alexian Brothers Hospital in Elk Grove Village.

-Contact the Human Performance Lab in M232a, extension 6468, for information and seminar registration.
+Contact the Human Performance Lab in the Wellness and Sports Center, M232a, extension 6468, for information and seminar registration.

 Intramurals